akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/making_decisions.md

 ![Fuse choice after copy](img/fuse_choice_after_copy.png)

-If it doesn't restore your backup and try again.
+If it doesn't, restore your backup and try again.

 ### Finalizing Delete
 The rest of the work you'll need to do here would be a repetition of what we already did.
 Find out the REST request for the DELETE method on Liferay, setting the header, using the *HTTP4* component, etc.